-Feature description: This allows a user to place a call on hold, move to a different location, and then resume the call from any other station within the Centrex by dialing a retrieval code.
+Feature description: This allows a user to place a call on hold, move to a different location, and then resume the call from any other station within the cloud PBX by dialing a retrieval code.

-Supported by PortaSwitch®; in order to use this feature, the customer should define a "call parking prefix" in his call features configuration.
+Supported by PortaSwitch®.
+To use this feature, a customer should define a "call parking prefix" in their call features configuration.
 Then, while a phone conversation is taking place, the user can simply place the call on hold and dial a specific call parking prefix.
 Then they will hear the dynamically assigned "retrieval code."
-This retrieval code can be dialed from any phone of IP Centrex customer to retrieve the conversation (i.e. connect the call to that phone).
+This retrieval code can be dialed from any phone of PBX customer to retrieve the conversation (i.e., connect the call to that phone).
 It is also possible to quickly retrieve a call from an original phone by dialing a special "release prefix."